mreza0100/mamzi.net.github.io/pages/universe/god.md

 Unlike what they say, it doesn't seams that God is a separate entity from nature, but it's one of us, it's the best of us with infinite power.
 Meanwhile it's somewhere that we can't see it because it's not part of the nature, but it's the creator of the nature.

-#### God is also INTJ!

-The definition of God in other religions has always been mostly in a **super human** form, which is interesting.
-He is just like us, but with super powers.

 #### How would the god of sharks look like for them?

 If sharks had a religion, how would their god look like?